ClickCease CONTACT US NOW Call us now 01244 375 627

 Sensory panels at the school’s playground – such as a Drum, Glockenspiel, and Rainwheel – added significant value to play.
 While appealing to all children, they are of particular benefit for those who find faster-paced equipment overwhelming.
 Inspired by this, we developed a range of new panels incorporating shapes and textures, strategically placing them throughout play towers – such as along the journey from ladders to slides.
 We found it created opportunities for children with sensory processing difficulties to engage and feel included, promoting self-expression and social integration.

-Designs needed to balance fun with developmental benefits.
+Designs are carefully crafted to balance fun with developmental benefits.
 Features like ladders and net climbers promote motor skill development, coordination, and confidence, offering challenges suitable for children of varying abilities.
-But we also integrated quieter, sheltered zones within some play towers, providing peaceful spaces for children who might feel overstimulated.
+At the same time, we’ve incorporated quieter, sheltered zones within some play towers, providing children with peaceful spaces where they can pause, self-regulate, and recover if they become overstimulated.

 Teacher feedback was invaluable throughout the process.
 For instance, we learned that in limited spaces, sensory and interactive elements had a greater impact than larger items.
 This adaptability ensured the final designs truly reflected the school’s priorities – and, by extension, the needs of all children requiring inclusive design.